 Tips for a Nut-free Version

 This recipe calls for 2 cups of almond flour.
 Because I don't like to cook or bake with nuts because of my daughter's allergies, I substitute gluten-free oat flour for the almond flour.

-- 1/2 teaspoon baking soda
+- ½ teaspoon baking soda

-- 1/2 teaspoon sea salt
+- ½ teaspoon sea salt

-- 2 teaspoons cinnamon
+- 2 teaspoon ground cinnamon

 - 1 tablespoon lemon juice

-- 3 eggs
+- 3 large eggs

-- 1/4 cup honey
+- ¼ cup honey

 - 2 tablespoons coconut oil or ghee, melted, plus more for greasing muffin tin

-- Bake: Bake for 20 - 25 minutes until golden brown and toothpick inserted in center of center muffin comes out clean.
+- Bake for 20 - 25 minutes until golden brown and toothpick inserted in center of center muffin comes out clean.
 Cool on wire rack